jansensan/perpetua/README.md

 ## Documentation

 The classes are compressed into a single JS file with [Closure](http://closure-compiler.appspot.com/), removing all whitespace and comments, making it hard to read.
-Below is the list of the events currently available.
+Below is the list of the events currently available, as a [quick reference](https://github.com/jansensan/perpetuajs#documentatio).

-As an extra, I created Sublime snippets, so you may simply use those and autocomplete will kick in to fill in the constant.
+As an extra, I created [Sublime Text snippets](https://github.com/jansensan/perpetua/tree/master/extras/perpetua-sublime-snippets), so you may simply use those and autocomplete will kick in to fill in the constant.

 ---